theory/justatheory/content/post/security/borderline.md

 draft: true
 ---

-In just about any discussion of the GDPR compliance, two proposals always come
-up: disk encryption and network perimeter protection.
+In just about any discussion of GDPR compliance, two proposals always come up: disk encryption and network perimeter protection.
 I recently criticized the [focus on disk encryption], particularly its inability to protect sensitive data from live system exploits.
-Next I wanted to highlight the weaknesses of perimeter protection.
-But in doing a little research on the topic, I found that [Goran Begic] has already [made the case]:
+Next I wanted to highlight the deficiencies of perimeter protection, but in doing a little research, I found that [Goran Begic] has already [made the case]:

 > Many organizations, especially older or legacy enterprises, are struggling to
 > adapt systems, behaviors, and security protocols to this new-ish and ever